ltoniazzi/reduce-llms-for-testing/README.md

 # HuggingFace access

-Via a [user access token](https://huggingface.co/docs/hub/en/security-tokens) to be set as the environment variable `HF_TOKEN`.
+Via a [user write access token](https://huggingface.co/docs/hub/en/security-tokens) to be set as the environment variable `HF_TOKEN`.